Millions may be at risk from potentially explosive vehicle air bag inflators manufacturer refuses to recall

 In the meantime, owners of vehicles made by at least a dozen automakers - Chevrolet, Buick, GMC, Ford, Toyota, Stellantis, Volkswagen, Audi, BMW, Porsche, Hyundai and Kia - are left to wonder anxiously whether their vehicles contain driver or front passenger inflators made by ARC.
 Some vehicles have ARC inflators on both sides.

 The Wall Street Journal, citing records from the eight-year federal probe, says at least 50 models are involved "spanning 15 automotive brands."
-The Journal reports that it's identified at least 6.8 million vehicles automakers have said have the potentially defective part.
+The Journal says it's identified at least 6.8 million vehicles that automakers say have the potentially defective part.

 Because ARC supplies inflators that are included in other manufacturers' airbags, there's no easy way for vehicle owners to determine whether their inflators are made by ARC.
 Neither the NHTSA nor ARC nor the automakers have released a full list of affected models.